nmkit/nimo-markdown-cv/index.md

 ```
 - Complete Python Bootcamp: Go from zero to hero in Python 3
 - instructed by [Jose Portilla](https://www.udemy.com/user/joseportilla/), Pierian Data Inc.
+- contributed to a few Python projects in Github available for reference

 ### __The Chinese University of Hong Kong__ `2016.9 - 2016.12`
 ```